A Neural Framework for Generalized Causal Sensitivity Analysis: Extended related work

 we can point-identify the distribution of the potential outcomes via

 Hence, inferring the causal query $Q(x, a, \mathbb{P})$ reduces to a purely statistical inference problem, i.e., estimating $\mathcal{F}(\mathbb{P}_\mathrm{obs}(Y \mid x, a))$ from finite data.

 Various methods for estimating point-identified causal effects under unconfoundedness have been proposed.
 In recent years, a particular emphasis has been on methods for estimating (conditional) average treatment effects (CATEs) that make use of machine learning to model flexible non-linear relationships within the data.
 Examples include forest-based methods \citep{Wager.2018} and deep learning \citep{Johansson.2016, Shalit.2017, Yoon.2018, Shi.2019}.
-Another stream of literature incorporates theory from semi-parametric statistics and provides robustness and efficiency guarantees \citep{vanderLaan.2006, Chernozhukov.2018, Kunzel.2019, Curth.2021, Kennedy.2022d}.
-Beyond CATE, methods have also been proposed for estimating distributional effects or potential outcome densities \citep{Chernozhukov.2013, Muandet.2021, Kennedy.2023, Melnychuk.2023}.
+Another stream of literature incorporates theory from semi-parametric statistics and provides robustness and efficiency guarantees \citep{vanderLaan.2006, Chernozhukov.2018, Kunzel.2019, Curth.2021, Kennedy.2023b}.
+Beyond CATE, methods have also been proposed for estimating distributional effects or potential outcome densities \citep{Chernozhukov.2013, Muandet.2021, Kennedy.2023}.
+In particular, \citet{Melnychuk.2023} proposed normalizing flows for potential outcome densities.
+Finally, \citet{Schweisthal.2023} leveraged normalizing flows for estimating the generalized propensity score in a setting with continuous treatment.
 We emphasize that all these methods focus on \emph{estimation} of \emph{point-identified} causal queries, while we are interested in \emph{causal sensitivity analysis} and thus \emph{partial identification} under violations of the unconfoundedness assumption.